doordeck/doordeck-headless-sdk/docs/06_CONTEXT-MANAGER.md

 ## Clear context

-This function removes all stored context fields from the system but does not clear them from memory.
+This function removes all stored context fields from the secure storage.

 ### JVM & Android
 <details>